ehsaniara/go-crash/README.md

 }
 ```

-the latter calls for the same customer id will be much faster because it's calling the redis from now on
+Latter calls for the same customer id will be much faster because it's calling the redis from now on